Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 • Project for the New American Century: Letter Signatory

-• Freedom House: Former Board Member
+• Atlantic Council: Board Member

 • Independent Women's Forum: Former Advisory Board Member